Shivangi Prajapati

 • Benefits: It acts as a natural sunscreen and prevents excess melanin formation.

-• How to Consume: Add salads, juices, and cooked dishes, as they are the best foods for reducing melanin.
+• How to Consume: Add salads, juices, and cooked dishes as they work as the best foods to reduce melanin.

 Green Tea